lreardon/ratemyskipper/README.md

 1. A Workload Identity Pool

-2. A workload Identity Provider, created within the aforementioned pool, with 'OIDC' stuff, and the following mappings: {google.subject: assertion.sub, attribute.actor: assertion.actor, attribute.aud: assertion.aud, attribute.repository, assertion.repository}.
+2. A Workload Identity Provider, created within the aforementioned pool, with 'OIDC' stuff, and the following mappings: {google.subject: assertion.sub, attribute.actor: assertion.actor, attribute.aud: assertion.aud, attribute.repository, assertion.repository}.
 Note: the last mapping (repository) isn't strictly necessary, but it's useful for restricting the provider's access to just the repository in question.
 Moreover, you can use it to restrict access to specific branches, though I haven't implemented this yet, as of the most recent editing of this sentence ;).

 3. A Service Account with appropriate permissions (App Engine Admin, Workload Identity User, Service Account User, Storage Admin, Cloud Build Editor)